menzenski/idrh-static-site-workshop/_posts/2016-01-02-What-you-will-learn.md

 ---
 layout: post
-title: "What you will learn today-dd"
+title: "What you will learn today"
 date: "2016-01-01 14:40:40 -0600"
 categories: jekyll
 published: true